JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### How does your OC handle jealousy?
 ### What would be some of the signs your OC is starting to push people away?
 ### If your OC had to kill someone, how would they do it?
 If killing is a near-daily occurrence to them, what is their preferred method?
+Quick and painless.
+She's not done it often, but the few times where it was necessary, she made kills as painless as possible.
+From the dark, unexpected, and rapid.
+It's a method she picked up during her short but seasoned time within the **Kristánisin Agency**.
 ### Does your OC believe they deserve it when bad things happen to them?
 ### What is the most common feeling or emotion in your OC's life?
 ### What is the most recurring theme in your OC's nightmares?
 ### What is your OC's pain tolerance like?
 What is the worst pain they have ever felt?
 ### What is your OC afraid of?
 ### Has your OC ever hurt someone, either physically or verbally?
 During her short time in the **Kristánisin Agency**, Maria has killed up to *twenty* people in order for herself to survive.
+Verbally, she tends to avoid words that could hurt someone, which ties in together with her timid and reserved nature.
+She comes across as relatively passive and innocent, and she tries to leave behind her past life of bloodshed too.
+With that being over twenty years ago, it's long forgotten.
 ### How easily influenced by others is your OC?
 ### What are common things your OC worries about?
 ### Do others consider your OC to be scary or intimidating?